MELD-labs/meld-flashloan-liquidation-bot-public/README.md

 The contracts are written in Solidity, and the bot in Python.

-To configure the bot, create a `.env` file following the example of `.env.example` filling the details for configuration.
+To configure the bot, create a `.env` file following the example of `.sample.env` filling the details for configuration.

 The bot and contracts are provided as refference, but we encourage you to extend them and ensure they work following your desired flows.
 Do not trust the contracts and scripts in this repo blidly, DYOR.